Squid is a very popular food in Italy, and it comes in many shapes and sizes with many different names: calamari, calamaretti, totani, seppie, etc.

-This recipe makes about 4 servings.
-It would pair well with a dry white wine or rose' (such as Bardolino Chiaretto), or Aperol Spritzes for a lovely summertime antipasto or aperitivo.
+This recipe would pair well with a dry white wine or rose' (such as Bardolino Chiaretto), or Aperol Spritzes for a lovely summertime antipasto or aperitivo.
 It's also a great finger food for a cocktail party.
 Although it looks impressive, it's actually super-quick and simple to make.

 - 1 pound (about 450 grams) squid rings (slice the squid bodies into rings)

 - A neutral-flavored oil with a high smoke-point, for deep frying (such as peanut oil or refined coconut oil)

 - Fine sea salt